 Investigator Meetings serve to kick-off a new clinical trial.
 Site investigators and research coordinators are invited to participate in a 1-2 day meeting.
 These meetings serve to educate site personnel on the clinical trial protocol and any other trial specific requirements.

 These meetings can be quite expensive and the sponsor pays for attendee airfare, hotel, and meals.

 Plan and budget for ad hoc travel.
 Clinical research is highly regulated.
 You’ll need to visit a site to address a compliance issue or help them prepare for an audit.
 In other cases, you want to visit a site to motivate them to enroll patients.
 Whatever the case may be, it’s always good to have a bit of money set aside for travel.

 c.
 Document Translations

 Document translations cost increase significantly depending on the countries in which the clinical trial is conducted.
-Sites where English is not the primary language, you may receive request for translation of key documents such as the protocol and site specific informed consent in the local language.
+Sites where English is not the primary language, you may receive a request for translation of key documents such as the protocol and site-specific informed consent in the local language.

 Also if the adverse event source documents from non-English speaking sites are in their native language, additional costs will incur to translate documents into English for event adjudication purposes.

 To conduct clinical trials, you need systems such as Clinical Trial Management System (CTMS), Electronic Data Capture (EDC), Electronic Trial Master File (eTMF), Interactive Voice/Web Response System (IxRS).
 These systems manage site contact information, collect clinical data and maintain clinical trial records.
 Budget monthly or annual license fees associated with these systems.
 Additionally, you need staff to manage and maintain these systems.